boldflight/BibleConverter/test_EPUB/output/1kings.md

 [22] Solomon did not assign Israelites to these work crews; the Israelites served as his soldiers, attendants, officers, charioteers, and commanders of his chariot forces.
 [23] These men were also in charge of Solomon’s work projects; there were a total of 550 men who supervised the workers.
 [24] Solomon built the terrace as soon as Pharaoh’s daughter moved up from the City of David to the palace Solomon built for her.
-[25] Three times a year Solomon offered burnt offerings and peace offerings on the altar he had built for the Lord, burning incense along with them before the Lord.
+[25] Three times a year Solomon offered burnt offerings and peace offerings on the altar he had built for the **Lord**, burning incense along with them before the **Lord**.
 He made the temple his official worship place.
 [26] King Solomon also built ships in Ezion Geber, which is located near Elat in the land of Edom, on the shore of the Red Sea.
 [27] Hiram sent his fleet and some of his sailors, who were well acquainted with the sea, to serve with Solomon’s men.
 [28] They sailed to Ophir, took from there 420 talents of gold, and then brought them to King Solomon.